 Posted 24 September 2016 by Sal

-A flowering bud naturally directs its movement towards the sun to bloom fully.
-If the flower is covered over by an object away from the sun’s rays it will wither and not survive.
-Are we are not the same as flowers, animals and birds, but with a ‘Mind’ stuck on top?
-So maybe some people naturally bloom in a certain trade, job or art (they desire) and other people may not find a way to bloom and fulfill their desires.
+A flowering bud naturally directs its movement towards the sun to fully bloom.
+If the flower is covered over by an object away from the sun’s rays, it will wither and not survive.
+Are we not the same as flowers, animals, and birds, but with a “mind” stuck on top?
+Maybe some people naturally bloom in a certain trade, job, or art (they desire) and other people may not find a way to bloom and fulfill their desires.
 It’s not bad if they don’t.
-It’s just is.
+It just is.
 There really is no good luck or bad luck.
-It’s just is.
+It just is.

-It’s a good analogy.
-But I would say that the flower doesn’t desire that, it just moves in a totally instinctual, thought-less way for survival.
-We humans have another aspect, which is conditioned thought.
-And we have a sense of lack or a sense that we are not complete, even if our survival is not in jeopardy at all.
-Most of our desires are not needed for survival, and some are even frivolous.
-Many of our desires are ego fulfilling ones, unlike the flower.
-Those desires are not invalid, they are what they are; they appear as they appear; we don’t choose them.
+It’s a good analogy, but the flower doesn’t desire.
+It just moves in a totally instinctual, thoughtless way for survival.
+We, humans, have another aspect, which is conditioned thought.
+We have a sense of lack or a sense that we are not complete, even if our survival is not in jeopardy.
+Most of our desires are not needed for survival, and many are even frivolous.
+Unlike the flower, many of our desires are ego fulfilling ones.
+Those desires are not invalid; they are what they are and they appear as they appear.
+We don’t choose them.

-In truth, Karma is the result of knowing your essential being is free and that you lack nothing and are already complete and whole.
-Therefore you are not fearfully concerned with future outcome and are not overly bothered when things that you desire don’t materialize or you lose things you have gained.
-That is just how you are when you know you are free, and that you lack nothing and are complete already.
+In truth, Karma is the result of knowing your essential being is free, you lack nothing, and you are already complete and whole.
+Therefore, you are not fearfully concerned with the future outcome and are not overly bothered when things you desire don’t materialize or you lose things you have gained.
+That is just how you are when you know you are free, you lack nothing, and you are complete already.

 Be a Karma Yogi with this work—intend for freedom, and have holidays because of that intention, and that’s it, you are finished.
 Don’t worry about the fruits of that action in the future.
 Be a Jnani, know who you are and what’s true.
 Be a Bhakta, worship truth, your essential being.